A House Divided (novel): Plot

 Yuan spends the next six years in America, throwing himself into his studies to earn an agriculture degree from a prestigious college.
 Almost as soon as he arrives, he is struck by the differences between Americans and Chinese people, especially in their attitudes toward the land on which they live.
 Scattered instances of racism, prejudice, and class discrimination combine with Yuan’s pride in his heritage to breed within him a subtle hatred of American culture.

 One of his teachers, Dr. Henry Wilson, befriends Yuan and introduces him to his wife and his daughter Mary.
 The elder Wilsons try to convert him to Christianity, unsettling him greatly, but he finds common ground with Mary, who respects her parents’ faith even though she does not share it.
 Their relationship grows closer for a time, but falls apart when Mary kisses Yuan, whose pride will not allow him to tolerate physical relations between Chinese and non-Chinese.
 Soon afterward, he receives news that the revolution in his country has started to claim innocent victims, and he sets out for home once he has completed his degree.

 Upon his return, Yuan finds that six years have greatly changed both the country and his family.
 Ai-lan is about to marry a divorced man whose baby she is carrying, while Meng has become a captain in the revolutionary forces.
 While traveling by train to visit the Tiger, he is revolted by the squalor that still persists in poor and rural areas.
-The meeting itself delivers a new shock: the Tiger financed his release from jail and his studies abroad with large sums borrowed from Wang the Merchant, Yuan’s older uncle, and has little hope of paying him back.
+The meeting itself delivers a new shock: the Tiger financed his release from jail and his studies abroad with large sums borrowed from Wang the Merchant, Yuan’s younger uncle, and has little hope of paying him back.
 Yuan is expected to find a good job for himself and the Merchant’s sons and repay the debt from his wages, but he rebels at the idea even as part of his nature accepts this duty to the older generation.